 Foreign silver coins are gaining in popularity.
 Several years ago (for one year only in 2008, I believe) the most widely sold silver coin in the world was not the silver eagle but the Austrian Philharmonic, which is also made in various sizes in gold.

 Maple Leafs from Canada, which are made in silver, gold, and platinum, are also very popular.
 They tend to sell for a slightly lower premium over melt than eagles and bring close to the same amount as eagles if you sell them to a dealer.

 One advantage for those willing to do some homework is that Maple Leafs in the past were made in much smaller numbers than eagles.
-Whereas silver eagles have always been minted in the tens of millions, as are Maple Leafs today, until the last couple years, only a few million Maple Leafs were sold per year.
+Whereas Silver Eagles have always been minted in the tens of millions, in the last couple of years only a few million Maple Leafs were sold per year.
 In fact, there are some with mintages of only a couple hundred thousand that sell for a premium.

 If you are looking to acquire pure silver coins at a reasonable premium over the metal content and want the additional potential payoff of low mintages, you have several choices.

 Some of the coins with the greatest long-term potential are the Canadian Wildlife series that started with the 2011 wolf coin and have a mintage limited to one million coins per issue.
 Since the release of the wolves, coins have been issued that depict grizzly bears, cougars, and moose with two more releases planned for the series.
 If purchased within the first couple of months of their release, these coins can generally be purchased for about the same premium as more common silver coins.

 But over time, as the coins sell out at the Royal Canadian Mint and then at bullion dealers, premiums rise.
 Today, for example, silver wolves sell for more, but if purchased when they were new, the coins were available for a small premium over silver content.
 The wolves are also a very compelling design, which makes them popular with buyers.